p1usminus/roomybookmarksredux/README.md

 - - - -

 ## Not working
-* Colour menu
-  * I don't think this method works at all any more so I have commented out virtually everything related to it.
-  * There is an alternative of sorts, see [issue #3](https://github.com/p1usminus/roomybookmarksredux/issues/3)
 * Hide default icons - I can make them invisible but that's about it...
 * 'Hide bookmark names with no favicon'